Extradited 'El Chapo' Guzman arrives in US

 Story highlights

-- Guzman has been in custody for about a year
+- Joaquin "El Chapo" Guzman has been in custody for about a year

-(CNN)Drug kingpin Joaquin "El Chapo" Guzman, who became a legend in Mexico through his dramatic prison escapes and years of staying just ahead of the law, arrived late Thursday in New York after he was extradited to the United States.
+(CNN)Drug kingpin Joaquin "El Chapo" Guzman, a legend in Mexico through his dramatic prison escapes and years of staying just ahead of the law, arrived late Thursday in New York after his extradition to the United States.

 Guzman will appear Friday in a federal courtroom in Brooklyn, where he will stand trial at a later date.
 Stringent security measures were being put in place around the Manhattan jail where Guzman is to be held, a law enforcement source said.
 The Brooklyn Bridge will be closed while the drug lord is being transported to court.

-The extradition appears to be timed.
+The extradition may have been timed.
 Mexican authorities wanted to turn over Guzman, head of the Sinaloa cartel, before Friday's inauguration of President-elect Donald Trump, a US official told CNN.
 Trump angered Mexico during his campaign by demanding it pay for a border wall.

+A Mexican deputy attorney general, however, said Trump's pending inauguration "had nothing to do with it."

+"It was resolved today, and in terms of the international treaty, we had to immediately hand over the person requested by the United States," Alberto Elias Beltran said.
+"Not doing so would generate a nonfulfillment to the international norms, specifically with the treaty shared between Mexico and the United States."

-Guzman, who was moved last year to the border city of Ciudad Juarez, was picked up by a team from the Drug Enforcement Administration, Immigration and Customs Enforcement and US marshals.
+Guzman, who was moved last year to Ciudad Juarez, was picked up by a team from the Drug Enforcement Administration, Immigration and Customs Enforcement and US marshals.

 Six separate indictments across the United States lay out wide-ranging cases against Guzman and others, alleging they have brought in billions in drugs to the United States and laundered profits back to Mexico.